Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 ### Creating the first formula in the tap

-It's time we add a new formula to our tap; shall we?
+Let's add a new formula to our tap, shall we?

 All formulae should go in the `Formula` directory.
 Let's suppose we want to create a formula for this little Go program named [`gothanks`](https://github.com/psampaz/gothanks).
 Run locally: